pi11/django-sphinxql/README.md

 To run the tests locally, use:

     PYTHONPATH=..:$PYTHONPATH django-admin.py test --settings=tests.settings_test tests

+Also the test settings can be adapted to the local environment using `tests.settings_test_local`.

 The next sections present a minimal setup to use this package.
 The full documentation is available [here](http://django-sphinxql.readthedocs.org/en/latest/).